dr-wojak/econ/README.md

 - In the 2026 economy, Mock Fungibility is the "grease" in automated market-makers (AMMs), allowing for "pseudo-negotiations" between fragmented liquidity pools without triggering the massive $\Delta E$ of a blockchain's final commitment layer.

 ---
+# Cryptophilology: Ricardian Contracts

+A thermodynamic analysis of institutional substrates and financial contracts.

+## Overview

+This repository develops **cryptophilology** — a rigorous framework for analyzing information-processing institutions through the lens of Landauer's principle.
+By treating all institutional operations as thermodynamically-bounded computations, we derive substrate-independent metrics for comparing different implementations of the same institutional semantics.

+## Key Contributions

+- **Thermodynamic foundations** for institutional analysis grounded in the Landauer bound (minimum energy dissipation per bit erasure)
+- **Bisimulation theory** for proving behavioral equivalence across different substrates (paper, databases, blockchains, etc.)
+- **Quantitative energy accounting** for financial primitives including Ricardian contracts, order matching, and cryptographic operations
+- **Optimization framework** for institutional migration that preserves semantics while minimizing energy cost

+## Core Concepts

+The framework establishes that every institutional action — recording a transaction, verifying a signature, executing a contract clause — is fundamentally an information-processing operation subject to the second law of thermodynamics.
+This enables:

+1. Formal comparison of institutions implemented on vastly different substrates (e.g., paper ledgers vs. distributed ledgers)
+2. Provably correct substrate migrations that preserve institutional semantics
+3. Quantitative analysis of the energy efficiency of financial system designs

+## Document

+See [cryptophilology-ricardian-contracts.md](cryptophilology-ricardian-contracts.md) for the complete analysis.

+---

 ## From Authors to Variables